List of presidents of Peru

 This is a list of those who have served as President of the Republic of Peru (head of state and head of government of Peru) from its establishment to the present.
-The office was established by the Constituent Congress of Peru (1822), after the resignation of José de San Martín to his position as Protector of Peru and his subsequent departure from Peru.
-The first president was José de la Riva Agüero and the current president in office is Dina Boluarte, the first woman to hold the position.
-In the history of the position, there has been a series of political crises, caudillos, barracks revolt, civil wars, death of the incumbent, coups d'état, parliamentary attempts to remove the presidency, one autocoup, and vacancies dictated by the congress.
+The office was established by the 1822 Constituent Congress, after the resignation of José de San Martín to his position as Protector of Peru and his subsequent departure from the country.

+The first president was José de la Riva Agüero and the current officeholder is José Jerí.
+In the history of the position, there has been a series of political crises, caudillos, barracks revolt, civil wars, death of the incumbent, coups d'état, parliamentary attempts to remove the presidency, one self-coup, and vacancies dictated by the congress.
 The list is based on the work of the historian Jorge Basadre, constitutions, laws, and decrees in each case.

-Even though they were not presidents, the list includes the Libertadores José de San Martín and Simón Bolívar due to their historical relevance in the independence of Peru and its consolidation.
+Even though they were not presidents, the list includes the Libertadores San Martín and Simón Bolívar due to their historical relevance in the independence of Peru and its consolidation.